qvandenberg/bbg-aad/ReadMe.md

 Press the `Calculate prices` button to compute the total price and sensitivity calculation.
 The sensitivity calculation uses algorithmic differentiation under the hood in the `pricing/ComputationalNode` and `pricing/DirectedAcyclicGraph` classes.

 In the `/docs` folder there is a sample of what the front end should look like.

+# Run unit tests
+Ensure dependencies are installed and written to the poetry lock file by running `poetry install; poetry lock`

+Run unit tests from the root folder through `poetry run pytest`